stefanotorresi/bootstrap-sass/README.md

 YATSATRAP!
 ===

+This package is discontinued
+===

+Since the awesome work of [Thomas McDonald](https://github.com/thomas-mcdonald) has become an official distribution of Twitter Bootstrap, this package is no longer needed.
+Please refer to [twbs/bootstrap-sass](https://github.com/twbs/bootstrap-sass) instead.

 Yet Another Twitter SAss bootsTRAP
 ---
 *(yeah, i know...)*

-This is a stripped down fork of [thomas-mcdonald/bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass), without all the rails/compass install/build/integration superbloated toolkit.
-Just plain SASS and JS.
+This is a stripped down fork of [thomas-mcdonald/bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass), without all the ruby install/build toolkit.
+Just plain SASS and JS sources.

 Version